robren/old-pelican-based-blog/content/deploy-to-gke.md

 ```
 From now on we'll use the yaml file for specifying how to create the deployment.

-The name parameters at the top level defines the name of the deployment.
-The
-labels parameter containing the label run: rr-blog will come into play later on
-when we define, yet another abstraction, a **service** to run using this
-deployment.

 ```shell
 cat deploy.yaml
 apiVersion: apps/v1beta1 # for versions before 1.6.0 use extensions/v1beta1